Life-Skills Checklist for Young Adults: What Really Matters After High School

 6. Coping and Emotional Resilience: Thriving Through Change

 The transition to adulthood brings emotional highs and lows.
-Developing resilience and healthy coping strategies is crucial for long-term well-being.
+Developing resilience and healthy coping strategies is crucial for long-term well-being, and practices like mindfulness, journaling, and nature walks can support wellness and confidence during major life transitions.

 Stress Management Techniques: Practices such as mindfulness, deep breathing, journaling, or engaging in hobbies can help manage stress.